YagiGo/find_me_a_restaurant/README.md

 ## Architecture Walk through

-This entire app is built around the Google Maps api as it provides both the map function as well as the search function.
+This entire app is built around the Google Maps api as it provides both the map function and the search function.

 Initially, we need a list of restaurant within the 1 km radius of the office.
-This can be achieved by using the `nearBySearch` feature.
+This can be achieved by using the [nearBySearch](https://developers.google.com/maps/documentation/places/web-service/search-nearby).
 When a user clicks a restaurant, we need to get the details of the restaurant.
-So the `getDetails` api is used.
-To perform a keyword search, the `textSearch` api is used.
+So the [getDetails](https://developers.google.com/maps/documentation/javascript/places#place_details) api is used.
+To perform a keyword search, the [textSearch](https://developers.google.com/maps/documentation/javascript/places#TextSearchRequests) api is used.
-So we have three methods responsible for getting data from Google Maps
+So I have created three methods responsible for getting data from Google Maps using the apis.

 ```typescript
 // ./lib/repositories